-In the end, Hess's tale of an overly self-confident teenage geek (Jon Heder, love him or hate him) and his nutsy friends and family was not nearly as cloying as I had predicted.
-Part of this is the nostalgia the movie triggered in me - not so much for my own high school years (though it's refreshing to see actual teens playing high school students, and a dorky character that acts like an actual dork and not like the charming Hollywood version), but for the small town in Idaho where my grandmother lived.
-Though that town is hundreds of miles from Preston, Idaho is still Idaho, and I miss that barren golden landscape.
+In the end, the Hesses' tale of an overly self-confident teenage geek (Jon Heder, love him or hate him) and his nutty friends and family was not nearly as cloying as I had predicted.
+Part of this is the nostalgia the movie triggered in me – not so much for my own high school years (though it's refreshing to see actual teens playing high school students, and a dorky character that acts like an actual dork and not like the charming Hollywood version), but for the small town in Idaho where my grandmother lived.
+Although said town is hundreds of miles from Preston, Idaho is still Idaho, and I miss that barren golden landscape.

-Anyway, Napoleon Dynamite is cute, in a dumb way, but I won't give it much more than that.
+Anyway, Napoleon Dynamite is cute in a dumb way.
+I won't give it much more than that.